 The prop items are really easy to work because the developer provided functionality to enlarge images, make them smaller and rotate the items for a more realistic fit.
 Simple taps place items in the photo for you to manipulate (and lock in place) and double taps give you an option to remove, change, and reset size.
 However, there was a little funkiness in the layering effect.
 You’ll have to put a hat on first and then place a mask on the face to get the overlapping right, and when I tried to add a pair of eyeglasses and beard to a mask, it wouldn’t appear on top of the mask.
 It appeared in the initial view, but disappeared underneath the mask layer.
 But honestly, this is pretty common with most of the funny photo apps for the iPhone that I’ve come across.
 Regardless, you can still create plenty of interesting prop/accessories creations.
 And I had a blast disguising several people in a group photo with crazy hats, beards, masks and glasses to come up with a hilarious group shot.

 Since this funny photo app reflects traditional items relevant to the Chinese New Year, you’ll also find decorative things like fruit, firecrackers, coins, and special blessing stickers.
 But the most fun part about this app is adding the traditional Chinese accessories and hair pieces to each person in the photo, which actually made me laugh out loud.
-This free Entertainment app has plenty of free Chinese decorations to “Facinate” others, but you can buy the full version (Facinate Chinatown – Funny New Year Props) for just $0.99, that has 100+ item.
+This free Entertainment app has plenty of free Chinese decorations to “Facinate” others, but you can buy the full version (Facinate Chinatown – Funny New Year Props) for just $0.99, which has 100+ item.

 As much fun as I had using this funny photo app, I was disappointed that you couldn’t save photos from within app, other than to the camera roll.
 There are a couple of other things that would really make this app shine, and that would be adding your own custom text to photos, as well as the ability to save photos within the app — allowing you to easily view all your crazy creations.
 Of course, I’d love to see multi-layering of items, and since many people may not be familiar with all the Chinese New Year item terminology, I think it would be a cool addition to the give proper names of each of these items, which would add some educational and cultural value to the app.